Code-Social/official-website/CODE_OF_CONDUCT.md

 - Be respectful and considerate in your interactions with others.
 - Strive for collaboration and avoid resorting to conflict.
 - Be mindful of your surroundings and fellow members.
-Report any safety concerns or code of conduct violations to the community leaders.
+Report any safety concerns or code of conduct violations to the community organizers.
 - Respect shared spaces: Be mindful of others if using community event venues open to the public.

 ## 4. Unacceptable Behavior